-When you register your solar panels with the Government’s Feed-in Tariff, you receive payments for electricity you produce but don’t use yourself.
+When you register your solar panels with the Government’s Feed-in Tariff (now closed to applications), you receive payments for electricity you produce but don’t use yourself.
 But because this payment is capped at 50%, it’s still in your interest to use as much of your electricity as possible—including storing it in a battery and using it as night.

 Any battery you install must be compatible with your solar panels and have the correct voltage.
 Your solar panel installer will be able to tell you what kind of battery (if any) is best for you.